Remote Team Management: The 24 Best Tips for Leading Remote Teams in 2023

 18. Update your knowledge of remote management

-TIP: It might be a good idea to enroll in an online project management course.
+TIP: It might be a good idea to enroll in an online project management course

 19. Make sure that everyone on your team feels they belong

 Do periodic and individual check-ins with your team to find out if they’re acclimating to the rest of the teammates, the project’s goals, and even social bonding.
+This will impact their work-life balance, too.

 20. Demonstrate how to avoid distractions

-Working from home brings a lot of different distractions, some more serious than others.
+Remote working brings a lot of different distractions, some more serious than others.

 21. Delegate tasks